mozartspa/mobx-form/website/docs/api/useForm.md

 setValues(values: Values): void
 ```

-Set the values of the form.
+Sets the values of the form.

 ---